Classical Verification of Quantum Computations in Linear Time

 \end{itemize}

 \end{enumerate}

 \end{prtl}

-\end{mdframed} \paragraph{Basis Norm Test} Finally we formalize the basis norm test as follows.
+\end{mdframed} \paragraph{basis uniformity test} Finally we formalize the basis uniformity test as follows.
 The input gadgets are indexed by $1$ to $L$.
 The client selects a random subset of index $I$ from $[L]$, which represents the indices of the gadgets that will be used for the combine-and-test process; then it uses $\fCombine$ to combine these gadgets into a single gadget.
-Then: \begin{itemize} \item For the gadgets outside $I$, the client will ask the server to measure them on the standard basis. \item For the combined gadget: As the main step of this protocol, with probability $\frac{1}{2}$ the client will execute a Hadamard test on this combined gadget.
-For simplification of security proof, with probability $\frac{1}{2}$, The client chooses to do a standard basis test on the combined gadget. \end{itemize}
+Then: \begin{enumerate} \item For the gadgets outside $I$, the client will ask the server to measure them in the standard basis. \item For the combined part, one of the following two is randomly selected: \begin{itemize} \item A standard basis test on the combined gadget. \item As the main step of this test, both parties execute a Hadamard test on this combined gadget. \end{itemize}